 The Benefits of P.I.P.

 Regardless of who causes your car accident, Personal Injury Protection (P.I.P.), will help pay certain expenses for the driver and passengers involved in a motor vehicle accident.
-These no-fault benefits kick in directly after an accident occurs and does not require injury victims to wait until liability for the damages to be determined.
+These no-fault benefits kick indirectly after an accident occurs and does not require injury victims to wait until liability for the damages is determined.

 P.I.P. policies were first introduced in the United States back in 1970.
 According to the Insurance Information Institute, the idea behind P.I.P. was to simplify the claims process by eliminating the need for proving fault after a crash.
 This kept the small claims out of court by allowing drivers to file directly with their insurance companies.
 It also allowed insurance companies to lower their costs to their customers.